 Back on Nov.
 11, seismographs from around the world registered a mysterious tremor that encompassed the planet.
-As of right now, scientists still don't know what caused it, reports National Geographic.
+Now scientists think it may have been caused by the largest offshore volcanic event in recorded history.

-It's not just the source of the rumble that remains mysterious, it's also the form of the wave, which was characterized as a monotone, low-frequency “ring,” and which was registered by instruments but felt by no one.
+The November event off the coast of southeast Africa near the island of Mayotte is what grabbed the attention of many scientists.
+It wasn't just the source of the rumble that was mysterious, but also the form of the wave, which was characterized as a monotone, low-frequency "ring" that registered on instruments but was felt by no one, according to National Geographic.

-"I don't think I've seen anything like it," said seismologist Göran Ekström from Columbia University.
+"I don't think I've seen anything like it," seismologist Göran Ekström from Columbia University said at the time.

 Something new is going on here

-One thing we know is that tectonic activity alone probably can't account for the wave; it probably came from some combination of tectonic and volcanic processes, and possibly other deep Earth processes.
-It also might be that a new center of volcanic activity is developing off the Mayotte coast, a shift in a nearby magma reservoir, which would make these events a fascinating opportunity for research.
+One thing we know is that tectonic activity alone probably can't account for the wave.
+This might mean that a new center of volcanic activity is developing off the Mayotte coast, a shift in a nearby magma reservoir, which would make these events a fascinating opportunity for research.

 Whatever the cause, there's no doubt that something new is going on here.
 The Mayotte archipelago is already being radically transformed by the events, at least in geological terms.
 For instance, the island appears to be on the move.
 It has moved about 2.4 inches to the east and 1.2 inches south since the seismic swarm began.

-Because the region is not ordinarily known for its seismic activity, scientists don't have a lot of instruments currently at play from which to draw data.
+Because the region isn't ordinarily known for its seismic activity, scientists don't have a lot of answers.
 That's another big reason for the mystery.